Army: Independent probe coming after Fort Hood soldier death

 Guillen was assigned to work in an armory room at Fort Hood on April 22, when she was last seen walking to a parking lot, according to the Army.
 On April 23, the U.S. Army Criminal Investigations Division learned of her disappearance and began investigating.

 Investigators began interviewing people who had been in contact with Guillen on April 28, according to a timeline provided by the Army.
-That day, Robinson was identified as a “person of concern” based on information that he provided investigators during his interview, Army officials said.
+That day, Robinson, of Calumet City, Illinois, was identified as a “person of concern” based on information that he provided investigators during his interview, Army officials said.

 The Army was receiving 20 to 30 tips per day about Guillen’s whereabouts, officials said, and it took more than a month to get cell phone records requested for the investigation.

 Phone records helped lead investigators to Cecily Aguilar, a civilian now charged with one federal count of conspiracy to tamper with evidence.
 Investigators believe she helped Robinson hide Guillen’s body.
-Aguilar, 22, is currently in custody at the Bell County Jail.
+Aguilar, 22, of Killeen, Texas, near Fort Hood, is currently in custody at the Bell County Jail.

 The Army said a contractor not involved with the investigation found human remains June 30 in the woods near the Leon River.
 The remains were later identified as Guillen’s.